Nutrition Information About Rasbhari, Cape Gooseberries, or Golden Berries

 Some of the health benefits of Rasbhari are :

-- The polyphenols and carotenoids provide the berry its anti oxidant and anti inflammatory properties which provides for reduction in the risk of diabetes, hypertension and lung cancer.
+- The polyphenols and carotenoids provide antioxidant and anti-inflammatory properties that may help reduce the risk of diabetes, hypertension, and lung cancer.

-- The melatonin content in rasbhari has been found to lower the risk of diseases associated with damage due to the rampaging free radicals like neurological diseases etc.
+- The melatonin content in rasbhari has been found to lower the risk of diseases associated with damage due to the rampaging free radicals like neurological diseases.

-- The Vitamin A keeps the vision strong, prevents the risk of cataracts and macular degeneration and maintains skin health.
+- Vitamin A keeps the vision strong, prevents the risk of cataracts and macular degeneration, and maintains skin health.